Greetings and Welcome to My Home Page!

 differential equations describing these systems.

-My current research interest is in the application
+My current research interest is in the dynamics of Earth's climate system.

 "Mathematics and Climate Research Network,"